ktr0731/evans/README.md

 ## Installation
-Highly recommended methods are GitHub Releases or Homebrew because these can be software update automatically by the built-in feature in Evans.
+Highly recommended methods are GitHub Releases or Homebrew because these can be updated automatically by the built-in feature in Evans.

 ### From GitHub Releases
 Please see [GitHub Releases](https://github.com/ktr0731/evans/releases).